Are You Handy?

-Walk-in tours will be available the 1st Wednesday and 3rd Saturday each month.
+Walk-in tours will be available every Wednesday starting April 17th plus the 3rd Saturday each month starting in May.
 Two check-in times: 10:00 am and noon.
 Maximum 6 guests per tour.
 No reservations needed.

 TOURS: $5 adults, $3 Children 6 to 10 years old, 5 and under FREE.
 Cash only.